CandleLibrary/Wick/hooks.md

 - In : Data from user input, parent component, or children components.

 ### Binding Variable
-A variable that is virtualy bound to some value that can be changed by any number of operations.
-When a binding variable's value changes, any hooks that are dependent on the binding variable will also change to reflect the new value associated with the binding variable.
+A variable that is bound to some value that can be changed by any number of operations.
+When a binding variable's value changes, any hooks that have expressions that are dependent on the binding variable will also change to reflect the new value associated with the value of the binding variable.

 There are 8 types of binding variables:
 - INTERNAL_VARIABLE - var let in root scope